Schmidt1519/Schmidt1519/README.md

 ### Thanks for stopping by!

-I am a full-stack software developer coming from the accounting/finance world ready to make a positive impact on the world through software development.
+I am a full-stack software developer coming from the accounting/finance field ready to make a positive impact on the world through software development.

 I look forward to contributing to a company who's mission I believe in, while also spending time on the side creating fun apps for my kids to enjoy.